Contact Us . well send you the answers as soon as possible .

 What is the best time of year to dive in Tokyo?

 Thanks to the warm waters brought by Kuroshio Current, you can enjoy comfortable diving temperatures around Japan.
-The best months of the year in terms of temperature and marine life are July through to December,
+The best months of the year in terms of temperature and marine life are May through to December for wetsuit, winter time recommended good visibility used Drysuit,

 Which dive sites does East Dive visit?